kishankumar8/Student_Performance_Prediction_model/README.md

 # Student Performance Prediction using ANN

-Based on your dataset (5000 students, with fields like study hours, attendance, parental education, internet access, extracurricular activities, subject-wise marks, final percentage, performance level, and pass/fail), here's a ready-to-use problem statement, objective, and
+Based on your dataset (5000 students, with fields like study hours, attendance, parental education, internet access, extracurricular activ

 # Problem Statement